Tree-Ring Society

 ARTICLE II: ORGANIZATION

-The administration of the Society shall be vested in an Executive Council made up of five officers (President, Vice-President, Secretary, Treasurer, and Editor).
-Three additional members will include a student representative, a member for conferences and awards, and a third for communications.
+The administration of the Society shall be vested in an Executive Council made up of eight elected officers (President, Vice-President, Secretary, Treasurer, Diversity, Equity and Inclusion (DEI), Communications, Student and Editor).
+Member-At-Large positions may be filled at the discretion of the Executive Council and are non-voting members as described in Article VII.
 The operations of the Society shall be conducted by the officers or their delegates.
 Delegated work shall be technically reviewed by the officers.

 ARTICLE III: OBJECTIVES